sahme73/personal-website/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 Note: the website is currently hosted using Netlify and is live [`here`](https://safeer.tech).
+Feel free to leave any feedback or feature requests.